Limbo779/My-CP-Journey/README.md

 ### 1.)
 Solve Seven Problem , attend a Div 3 contest and upsolve everything in codeforces before 31 July 2025

 ### 2.)
-Attend two begginer contest and upsolve everything in Atcoder before 31 July 2025
+Attend one begginer contest and upsolve everything in Atcoder before 31 July 2025

 ### 3.)
 Solve Three Problems in Project Euler